0xlax/mtt/README.md

 # mtt

-*MTT* is a CLI tool for cosmos to make multisig trsnactions backed through GCP
+*MTT* is a CLI tool for cosmos to make multisig trasnactions backed through GCP

+Code in productions